DrFaust92/bitbucket-go-client/docs/IssueTrackerApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **RepositoriesWorkspaceRepoSlugIssuesIssueIdCommentsCommentIdDelete**
-> RepositoriesWorkspaceRepoSlugIssuesIssueIdCommentsCommentIdDelete(ctx, body, commentId, issueId, repoSlug, workspace) Delete a comment on an issue
+> RepositoriesWorkspaceRepoSlugIssuesIssueIdCommentsCommentIdDelete(ctx, commentId, issueId, repoSlug, workspace)
+Delete a comment on an issue

 Deletes the specified comment.